Julian-Bio0404/Julian-Bio0404/README.md

 I like the new challenges that allow me be to learning continuously.
 If you have some interesting idea and you believe that I can help you, don't hesitate to count with me to team up.

-I am currently learning Golang and a bit about DevOps
+I am currently learning microservices architecture, Golang and a bit about DevOps

 ### Tech skills
 []()<img alt="Python" src="https://img.shields.io/badge/Python-black?logo=python&logoColor=306998&style=for-the-badge"/>